Abnormal Electrocardiogram Findings in Athletes

 At a minimum, an ambulatory Holter monitor, echocardiogram, and exercise stress test should be performed to exclude complex ventricular arrhythmias.

 If the Holter and echocardiogram are normal and the PVCs suppress with exercise, no further evaluation is recommended for an asymptomatic athlete.

-Therefore, in athletes with ≥ 2000 PVCs per 24 h or with episodes of non-sustained ventricular tachycardia, or with an increasing burden of ectopy during an incremental exercise test, additional evaluation may include contrast-enhanced cardiac MRI and more invasive electrophysiology study 3.
+In athletes with ≥ 2000 PVCs per 24 hours or with episodes of non-sustained ventricular tachycardia, or with an increasing burden of ectopy during an exercise stress test, additional evaluation may include contrast-enhanced cardiac MRI and electrophysiology study 3.

 More information: Premature ventricular complexes.

 Related articles: Supraventricular tachycardias, atrial fibrillation, atrial flutter.

 Sinus tachycardia is the most common atrial tachyarrhythmia in athletes but is very rarely due to intrinsic cardiac disease.